Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 ### keyring_public_key
 {:.badge .enterprise}

+{% if_version lte:3.0.x %}
+Defines the filesystem path at which the public key of an RSA keypair resides.

+This keypair is used for symmetric keyring import/export, e.g., for disaster recovery and optional bootstrapping.
+{% endif_version %}

+{% if_version gte:3.1.x %}
 Defines the public key of an RSA keypair.

 This keypair is used for symmetric keyring import/export, e.g., for disaster recovery and optional bootstrapping.

-values:
+Values:
 * absolute path to the public key
 * public key content
 * base64 encoded public key content
+{% endif_version %}

 **Default:** none